Latin American Studies

 Internships require the participation of a faculty advisor.
 There may be a faculty member you particularly like to work with or there may be a faculty member whose Latin American Studies interests closely correspond to your internship interests.
 In some cases, the Program coordinator may also double as your faculty advisor.
 In either case, you must solicit the support of a faculty member who will work with you in preparing the work plan, providing orientation reading, responding to your questions and progress reports, if necessary, reading your final report, and evaluating your internship for credit.
 Look upon your faculty advisor as the instructor for your internship course.
 All the same, be aware that most of your learning activity will take place independently and in response to the directives of your site supervisor.

 LAS 490 is offered on a Credit/No Credit basis.
-You may earn from one to six credits, depending on the number of hours of internship work you log.
+You may earn from one to three credits, depending on the number of hours of internship work you log.
 While a one credit course requires an average of four hours of work a week (60 hours per semester), and a two credit course requires and average of seven hours (105 per semester), each additional credit requires 3.3 hours additional work (approx 50 hours per semester).

 For both domestic and foreign internships, it is important that you obtain specific orientation which may go beyond what you've already learned in your LAS courses.
 Ask your faculty advisor for a brief bibliography related to your site selection.